 - 2 Reflects final accounting under USBR's 2023 Water Accounting Report released May 15, 2024.
 IID can request a return in any year, conditional on agreement terms. - 3 SNWA may request up to 30,000 AF per year. - 4 Obligation must be met by the end of 2026.

-5 USBR will provide federal funding to Metropolitan for the AVEK HDWB System Conservation Project, Turf Replacement System Conservation Project, and Disadvantaged Communities Leak Detection and Repair Program through three System Conservation Implementation Agreements (SCIA).
+Metropolitan is projecting to decrease the CVWD agreement obligation by 35,000 AF by the end of this year. - 5 USBR will provide federal funding to Metropolitan for the AVEK HDWB System Conservation Project, Turf Replacement System Conservation Project, and Disadvantaged Communities Leak Detection and Repair Program through three System Conservation Implementation Agreements (SCIA).
 In exchange, Metropolitan will implement the projects and create conserved water to benefit Lake Mead as system water.
 265,000 AF of the obligation must be met by 2033 and 4,000 AF must be met by 2034.
-Additional agreements will be necessary to implement the SCIAs (e.g., forbearance agreements).

-6 Total may not sum due to rounding.
+Additional agreements will be necessary to implement the SCIAs (e.g., forbearance agreements). - 6 Total may not sum due to rounding.